Talk about bugs and everyone will be disgusted but when it comes to Moreton Bay Bugs, the terrific taste will let you forget about the name!

 Moreton Bay Bugs: A perfect kind of bug

-Unlike any other crustaceans, the edible meat of Moreton bay bugs can only found on their tail part.
+Unlike any other crustaceans, the edible meat of Moreton Bay bugs can only found on their tail part.
 That is why Moreton Bay Bugs from Australia and several parts of Asia are often being imported as frozen meat.
-Their meat can usually last for two three months if kept frozen, or just three days if stored in the refrigerator.
-Although the edible are of Moreton Bay Bugs is only 30% of its total mass, and mainly concentrated on its tail, they compensate by bringing a strong and distinct flavour to the table which make them a perfect ingredient to add to any salad, barbecue and other meal preparations.
+Their meat can usually last for two, three months if kept frozen, or just three days if stored in the refrigerator.
+Although the edible are of Moreton Bay Bugs is only 30% of its total mass, and mainly concentrated on its tail, they compensate by bringing a strong and distinct flavour to the table which make them a perfect ingredient to add to any salad or barbecue.
 Its meat is translucent when harvested raw, but when cooked it will present itself as a white meat that is prized for its firm texture.
 Just like any ordinary lobster or crayfish, Moreton Bay Bugs usually change their colours to red-orange when cooked.